Nicolas Cage Warns Young Actors About AI

 “I mean, what are you going to do with my body and my face when I’m dead?
 I don’t want you to do anything with it!” he told the magazine.

-You tell 'em, Nic.
-With major studios capitulating to the tech, these kinds of anxieties are becoming more exigent than ever.
+With major studios increasingly embracing the technology, these concerns are becoming more urgent than ever.

 Thank you!